 • Authentic and unpretentious: Willing to admit mistakes, share frustrations, and discuss failures alongside successes

-• Occasionally profane: Strategic use of mild profanity for emphasis (“just fucking do it”)
+• Occasionally profane: Strategic use of mild profanity for emphasis (“just fucking do it”), but it does not need to be found in every essay.

 Structure & Format